nus-cs2103-AY2122S1/tp/docs/team/amzhy.md

   * What it does: Allows user to delete a student or tuition classes in **TutAssistor**.
   * Justification:  This enables the user to remove entire records pertaining to multiple students or tuition classes.
   * Highlights:
-    * Duplicate indexes in user inputs have to be removed to ensure that only one student/class is deleted at a particular index.
+    * Duplicate indices in user inputs have to be removed to ensure that only one student/class is deleted at a particular index.
     * The order of deletion has to be considered carefully by sorting the indices before deletion, as the list of students/classes adapts while students/classes are being deleted respectively.